 From there you turn right into Craster village, passing the harbour and kipper smokery before heading northwards along the level, coastal pastures up to the ruins of Dunstanburgh castle.
 Here you retrace your steps into Craster where you will find cafes and a pub.

 Craster, Dunstanburgh Castle & Low Newton circular.
 Leisurely.
 8 miles / 13 km

 The Craster and Low Newton circular route is an easy 8 mile leisurely walk beginning at the old fishing village of Craster on the Northumbrian Coast.
 It starts by heading across country past the remains of Chain Home radar station established during the early years of WW2.
 These radar stations encircled the British Coast to protect the country from attack by sea and air.
 Accommodation and service buildings were located on the inland side of the heugh near Craster.
 Apparently these buildings were later used as accommodation for Italian prisoners of war.

 The route continues to the coastal path and around the side of the 14th century remains of Dunstanburgh castle, which was painted by Turner.
 From the castle the route heads north along the picturesque Embleton beach, with its colony of desirable beach huts, as far as Low Newton by the Sea, a former fishing village now managed by the National Trust.
 It then circles inland back to Craster via a nature reserve with bird hides.
 There are cafes and pubs at Craster and a pub at Low Newton.

-Note: I realise that some of these walks appear on my Castle Quests page but I wanted to provide discrete, themed sets of walks, so I have written about different aspects of these walks and provided more information about the walks as a whole on this page
+Note: I realise that some of these walks appear on my Castle Quests page as I wanted to provide themed sets of walks.
+I have therefore written about different aspects of the walks and provided more information about the whole walks here.
+I hope this is helpful.